JK-Sharmila/Segmentation-Dataset-of-ROP/README.md

 **Segmentation Dataset of ROP** (Under Development)

-This repository contains a dataset for the segmentation of Retinopathy of Prematurity (ROP) images, aimed at facilitating early diagnosis and reducing the prevalence of ROP through improved detection methods.
+This repository features a dataset for segmenting images of Retinopathy of Prematurity (ROP), designed to enhance early diagnosis and decrease the incidence of ROP through better detection techniques.
+The original image folder includes fundus images for stage 1 (mild), stage 2 (moderate), and stage 3 (severe) ROP.
+The annotated folder provides anomaly mapping corresponding to each stage of ROP.

 **Folder Structure:**